googlecodelabs/unity-gamepad/README.md

 Getting Started
 ---------------
-Open the `final/` directory in Android Studio to see the final product.
+Open the `final/` directory in Unity to see the final product.
 Visit the Google codelabs site to follow along the guided steps.

 Acknowledgements